Archives and Special Collections Policies

 In order to develop and maintain our Archives & Special Collections, policies are in place to care for our materials and guide researchers.

-All items must be used in Archives & Special Collections’ reading room.
-Materials cannot be checked out or removed from Archives & Special Collections.
+- All items must be used in ASC’s reading room.
+Materials cannot be checked out or removed from ASC.

-Researchers will request materials by completing a call slip and a staff member will retrieve the materials.
+- Researchers will request materials by completing a call slip.
+A staff member will retrieve the materials.

-The number of items given to a researcher for use at a given time is limited and depends on the collection and the condition of the materials.
+- The number of items given to a researcher for use at the same time is limited and will depend on the condition of the materials.

 Items allowed in the reading room:

 - Camera (no flash photography is allowed)